AngusAllen/udacity-tournament/README.md

 **playerStandings()**

 Returns a list of the players and their win records, sorted by wins.
-Therefore, the first entry is the player in first place or a player tied for first place if there is a tie.

 **reportMatch(winner,loser)**